awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClient.md

 ### `getAttendee(input:completion:)`

 Gets the Amazon Chime SDK attendee details for a specified meeting ID and attendee ID.
-For more information about the Amazon Chime SDK, see
-<a href="https:​//docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html">Using the Amazon Chime SDK
+For more information about the Amazon Chime SDK, see [Using the Amazon Chime SDK](https://docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html) in the Amazon Chime Developer Guide .
-in the
-Amazon Chime Developer Guide
-.

 ``` swift
 public func getAttendee(input: GetAttendeeInput, completion: @escaping (ClientRuntime.SdkResult<GetAttendeeOutputResponse, GetAttendeeOutputError>) -> Void)